 I recommend this translation card instead of the free one available online because it goes into depth on all the things we can’t eat: wheat, barley, rye, malt, flour, oats, soy sauce, breads, cereals, gravies, and more.

 If you have additional dietary requirements (nut allergy, vegan, etc), you can also get a combo card.
-Click the image below to read more about the translation card.

-Gluten Free Phrases to Know in Hungarian
+How to Say Gluten Free in Hungarian

 Like I mentioned, Hungarian (or “Magyar”) is spoken in Budapest.
 And while I 100% recommend traveling with a gluten free translation card, it is also useful to have a basic knowledge of the language.